koolkravi/jenkins-on-swarm/docs/1-jenkins-on-docker-swarm.md

 ```
 docker build -t myjenkinsnginx jenkins-nginx/.
 ```

 ### MAKE A DOCKER NETWORK SO NGINX CAN TALK TO JENKINS

 We want to create a network between our two containers so that they can easily find each other.
-One reason theyíll be able to easily find each other is Docker networks offer something they call ìautomatic service discovery.î Which is fancy speak for creating DNS names on the network that match the container names you create.
+One reason they‚Äôll be able to easily find each other is Docker networks offer something they call ‚Äúautomatic service discovery.‚Äù Which is fancy speak for creating DNS names on the network that match the container names you create.
 This is why our NGINX config file references jenkins-master.
 Docker will handle making that DNS entry for us when our container attaches to the network

 ```